UNINETTSigma2/documentation/apps/gromacs.md

 GROMACS is a versatile package to perform molecular dynamics, i.e. simulate the Newtonian equations of motion for systems with hundreds to millions of particles.

-Visit www.gromacs.org for more information.
+More information: http://www.gromacs.org for more information.

 ## Running GROMACS